gsantopaolo/gsantopaolo.github.io/_tabs/about.md

     - Skilled in strategic thinking, aligning AI programs with organizational goals, and translating them into actionable roadmaps.
     - Experienced in cross-functional collaboration and managing partnerships with stakeholders.

 If you have any questions or need assistance, please don’t hesitate to reach out.
-You can email me at gianpaolo.santopaolo {at{} gmail.com or contact me to my phone or on WhatsApp at +41 79 450 50 07.
-I look forward to connecting with you!
+You can email me at gianpaolo.santopaolo {at} gmail.com or contact me to my phone [call me](tel:+41783403228), on [WhatsApp](https://wa.me/+41783403228), or [Signal](https://signal.me/#p/+41783403228) at +41 78 340 32 28 I look forward to connecting with you!